March and April

 Day Three: On your way to Amicalola Falls State Park

 Day three is where the adventure begins!
 You will be on the road by 10 am, heading to Amicalola Falls State Park (GA).
 Once you get there, you’ll register for the hike, set up camp, and go over the Appalachian Trail registration process and what to expect, including discussing gear and food one more time.
-After a short 2.5-mile hike to stretch the legs, you’ll head to town for pizza and beer.
+After a short 2.5-mile hike to stretch your legs, you’ll head to town.
 The evening will be spent sleeping in tents.
 Please note, if you drive to the park, your car can remain parked in the lot for the entire duration of your hike (for $55).

 Day Four: Start your hike